 Despite the numerous global players and large flagship businesses, the German economy is characterised by 3.6 million small and medium-sized enterprises (SMEs), as well as countless self-employed persons and freelancers.
 The SME segment includes around 99.6 percent of companies.
 SMEs are defined as firms with annual sales of less than 50 million euros and fewer than 500 employees.
 Numerous companies founded by entrepreneurially minded migrants now also enjoy SME status.
 More than 700,000 people with a migrant background own a company.
 As such, migrants in Germany are an important economic factor.

-According to studies by the KfW Banking Group, overall there is a decline in the number of innovative companies – only 28 percent of SMEs invest in innovative products and processes; one reason given for this is ongoing subdued economic forecasts.
+According to studies by the KfW Banking Group, overall there is a decline in the number of innovative companies – only 22 percent of SMEs invest in innovative products and processes.
+It is above all a few larger medium-sized companies that are responsible for innovation efforts.
 In numerous niche market segments, German SMEs are frequently hidden champions, with leaders offering highly innovative products in European and global markets.
 The creative industry has become firmly established in the fabric of the economy.
 Frequently in small, under-capitalised companies it plays a pioneering role on the way to a digital, knowledge-based economy, and is regarded as a significant source of ideas for innovative products.
-With more than 28,000 such firms registered, Berlin is considered to be an international seedbed for creative industries and start-ups.
+With more than 30,000 such firms registered, the Berlin-Brandenburg area is considered to be an international seedbed for creative industries and start-ups.

 The economy is on the threshold of the fourth industrial revolution.
 Driven by the Internet, the real and virtual worlds are growing together to create an Internet of Things.
 The Federal Government’s aim is for the economy and scientists alike to support the implementation of Industry 4.0 and in so doing position Germany as a leading provider of these technologies and as a future manufacturing hub.